-As you pull up, you will see the large bell tower and mission building extending out from it.
-This mission is one of the better ones simply for the views that you can see from the parking lot of the well-maintained mission.
+As you pull up, you will see the big bell tower and mission building extending out from it.
+This mission is one of the better ones solely for the views that you can see from the parking lot of the well-maintained mission.

 There is a statue of Father Serra right in the front as well, much like the other missions.